 Laser Cutter Use

-Done by Rich on an as-needed basis, this shows participants how to use and maintain the laser cutter.
-Completers may use the laser cutter unsupervised.
+Done by Rich, Bruce or Michelle on an as-needed basis, this shows participants how to use and maintain the laser cutter.
+Completers may use the laser cutters unsupervised.

 Intro to Locksport

 Conducted by Phil, this provided participants with operating principles of various types of locks and various picking methods.

 Conducted by Rich using the ST32F4 Discovery board, this introduced the processor, programming, and interfacing to on-board peripherals.